marknovak/FR_n-prey-at-a-time/README.md

 * [fit_datasets.R](code/R/fit_datasets.R) performs the model fitting
 * [analysis.R](code/R/analysis.R) is used for the analysis of the resulting fits.

-Model fitting uses a library of functions located in the [lib](code/R/lib/) sub-folder originally developed with [Daniel Stouffer](https://github.com/stouffer) (see [General Functional Responses](https://github.com/stoufferlab/general-functional-responses) repository).
+Model fitting uses a library of functions located in the [lib](code/R/lib/) sub-folder.
+These were originally developed with [Daniel Stouffer](https://github.com/stouffer) (see [General Functional Responses](https://github.com/stoufferlab/general-functional-responses) repository) used for Stouffer & Novak (2021) [Ecology Letters](https://doi.org/10.1111/ele.13670) ([bioRxiv](https://doi.org/10.1101/2020.08.25.263806)) and Novak & Stouffer (2021) [Ecology Letters](https://doi.org/10.1111/ele.13660) ([bioRxiv](https://doi.org/10.1101/2020.08.25.263814)).

 #### [_data_](data/)
-Contains the FoRAGE v4 database in .csv and .Rdata formats.
+Contains the [FoRAGE v4 database]((https://doi.org/10.5063/F17H1GTQ)) in .csv and .Rdata formats.
 Individuals interested in using the [FoRAGE database](https://doi.org/10.5063/F17H1GTQ) for additional analyses should instead obtain it from [KNB - The Knowledge Network for Biocomplexity repository](https://doi.org/10.5063/F17H1GTQ) where the [FoRAGE database](https://doi.org/10.5063/F17H1GTQ) is maintained.
+Please refer to the [KNB repository](https://doi.org/10.5063/F17H1GTQ) for the associated metadata.

 #### [_figs_](figs/) & [_tables_](tables/)